You may not have to pay tax on all or part of the gain from the sale of your main home. This is where you live most of the time. A main home can be a:

 The wording above is a little confusing, I don’t really like the way the IRS explains it, but I’ll reword it into something simpler.

 Essentially, instead of needing to meet a requirement of living in the property 2 of the last 5 years, military members can meet a requirement of living in the property 2 of the last 15 years.
-The 5-year rule can be extended by 10 additional years is the way I look at it.
+The 5-year rule can be extended by 10 additional years.

 QUALIFIED OFFICIAL EXTENDED DUTY